Gynacantha rosenbergi: Abdomen

 The abdomen is swollen where it joins the body, then forms a distinctive waist of about 2 mm at segment 3.
 This waist is about half the width of segment 2, the segment closer to the main body.
 Beyond the waist, the abdomen tapers to the end.

 The second segment of the abdomen on a male has light green auricles, miniature ear-like projections on each side.

 At the tip of their tails male dragonflies of the genus Gynacantha have a distinctive pair of long, slim, anal appendages with fine hairs on their inner sides.
 These hold the female during mating.
 For Gynacantha rosenbergi the tips of the male anal appendages are curved slightly under and towards each other, which helps to distinguish it from other members of its genus.

 Wings

-Along the leading edge of the wing the nodus is about half way and, towards the wing tip, the pterostigma is a creamy coloured patch about 5 mm long.
+Along the leading edge of the wing the nodus is about halfway and, towards the wing tip, the pterostigma is a creamy coloured patch about 5 mm long.

 The wings are translucent.
 The base of the hindwing is a diffusely golden colour which may extend to the nodus.
 Males have an angulated base to their hindwings, whereas females have a rounded base.
 The anal triangle, on the inboard edge of a male hindwing, is broad with three cells.

 The forewing triangle is stretched along the wing.
 The median space is clear without cross veins.